 - 3D printers are (often) easier to use.

 - As a consequence, they require much less or even no training at all in contrast to rapid prototyping machines.
-Indeed, it's possible to be making parts pretty much right out of the box with some professional-level technologies.
+Indeed, it's possible to be making parts pretty much right out of the box with some well-implemented machines.
 But simplicity comes at the price of flexibility.
 Unlike RP machines, you may not be able to adjust or select many build parameters, or change them on the fly.
-Also, be forewarned that at the low-cost hobbyist level the equipment is frequently not "Plug & Play" yet.
-Some of what you save by buying one of these very low cost machines is likely to be offset by the extra time required to get the equipment running reliably and learning to use it.
+Also, be forewarned that the lowest cost hobbyist level equipment is frequently not "Plug & Play."
+Some of what you save by buying one of these very low cost machines is likely to be offset by the extra time required to get the equipment running reliably and learning how to use it.

 - 3D printers are cheaper to maintain and feed.

-- You can expect to spend several hundreds to a few thousand dollars per year to maintain a 3D printer and keep it fed with materials, but it costs several tens of thousands of dollars each year to maintain a rapid prototyping system.
+- You can expect to spend several hundreds to a few thousand dollars per year to maintain a 3D printer and keep it fed with materials, but it costs several tens of thousands of dollars each year to maintain an additive manufacturing system.
 Simply replacing a laser in a stereolithography machine can cost $20,000, and filling a big vat with photopolymer can easily cost more than $50,000.
 Most RP systems require proprietary materials, but 3D printers most often do not, greatly lowering costs.

 - 3D printers are not as accurate.

-- Rapid prototyping machines are more accurate and in some cases produce better finishes than 3D printers today - but the difference isn't an order of magnitude.
+- Rapid prototyping machines provide specified accuracy and in some cases produce better finishes than 3D printers today - but the difference isn't an order of magnitude.
 Actually, the specs are very similar for like-sized parts, and in both cases depend to a considerable extent on the geometry being produced.
-3D printers are probably not as repeatable as their more expensive brethren and only the more expensive ones actually have specified part accuracy.
-Most of the hobbyist-level machines specify machine positioning accuracy which in the end means nothing much.
+3D printers are probably not as repeatable as their more expensive brethren and very few of them actually have specified part accuracy.
+Most low-cost 3D prinyers specify machine positioning accuracy which in the end means nothing much.

 The reasons for using a 3D printer are fundamentally the same as for using any additive technology: to verify a design; to share information across distances; to make a one-off part - and many others.
 Only now you can afford to do it.